 This essay addresses his major drawing practice of the last quarter of the 20th Century.
-This practice includes the following elements:
+His practice, at the time of this writing included the following elements:

-- Original "form generating" concepts / ideas - Executable coded procedures embodying these "form generating" ideas - A drawing machine with a drawing arm, marking tools, paper & ink. - o A drawing machine table covered with sand executes sand traces - o Computers to drive the drawing machines and sand tracing tables.
+- Original "form generating" concepts / ideas - o Executable coded procedures embodying these "form generating" ideas - o A drawing machine with a drawing arm, marking tools, paper & ink. - o Computers to drive the drawing machines and sand tracing tables.

 Drawing machines are also essential tools in my own studio work.
 Over a decade ago our shared interests led to correspondence, studio visits, and idea sharing.
 Over the years I have witnessed the intensity of his experimentation, his steadfast growth as an algorist in the face of many obstacles, and the superb quality of his drawings.
 I was able to share his feelings when a rare set of triptych drawings that he had shown in Sidney (FISEA '92) were lost forever in a travelling exhibition in Australia.
-That masterpiece triptych would stand today as one of the great algorist works of the last decade of the 20th century.
+That masterpiece triptych would stand today as one of the great algorist works of the last decade of the 20^{th} century.